yashheda5/Counter-App-2024-using-React-and-tailwind-css/README.md

     npm run build
     ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions or find any issues, feel free to open an issue or a pull request.
+We welcome contributions to this project!
+If you have suggestions, improvements, or find any issues, please open an issue or submit a pull request.